 Measure areas to fill

 Before shopping for tile, measure the space you will be tiling.
 Getting exact measurements will keep the total cost within your budget.
 If only tiling one area, multiply the width and height of the space.
-For multiple sections, multiply each section and add the sums together to find your square footage needed.
+For multiple sections, multiply each and add the sums together to find the necessary square footage.

 Prep the walls

-Before beginning your install, you need to prep the walls where the backsplash will be displayed.
+Before beginning your installation, you must prep the walls where the backsplash will be displayed.
 Prepping the walls is a pivotal step and will ensure the tile adheres to the walls and keeps your project area from becoming damaged.
-Before beginning any of the wall prep you’ll need to clear the countertops and move any appliances, such as a stove or refrigerator.
-A lot of this is tedious work but it’ll save you a headache once the project is complete.
+Before beginning any wall prep, you must clear the countertops and move any appliances, such as a stove or refrigerator.
+This is tedious work, but it’ll save you a headache once the project is complete.

 Dry layout tiles to verify fit

-Layout the tile along the countertop, with spacers in between them, and find their endpoint.
+Layout the tile along the countertop, with spacers between them, and find their endpoint.
 If there is too narrow of space on either end, adjust the tile horizontally.
-Moving them will make it easier when cutting pieces for each end.
+Moving them will make it easier to cut pieces for each end.

 For the vertical layout, use a level to find the lowest point of the countertop and hold a tile in that spot.
-Be sure to account for a 1/8-inch expansion gap that will run between the counter and tile.
-Make a mark at the top of the tile and extend the line out using a level.
-This line will act as a reference during the install.
+Remember to account for a 1/8-inch expansion gap between the counter and the tile.
+Make a mark at the top of the tile and extend the line using a level.
+This line will act as a reference during the installation.

 Tip: If you make any errors, try to make them directly underneath your cabinets.
 It’ll be easier to hide any mistakes in that area.